Eco Home Extensions | Where to Start?

 There are many eco-friendly materials that can be used in a home renovation project.
 Incorporating some of the following materials can help reduce your environmental impact plus save money on your bills:

-• Solar panels: Solar panels can be a great way to generate your own electricity and reduce your reliance on the grid.
-Over time they can help reduce your energy bills by offsetting your energy consumption and may even generate enough power to sell back to the grid.
+- Solar panels: Solar energy systems can be a great way to generate your own electricity and reduce your reliance on the grid.
+There are a lot of pros and cons in terms of solar panels, and over time they can help reduce your energy bills by offsetting your energy consumption.
+They may even generate enough power to sell back to the grid.

 The Home Extension Design Process